Miastodwa/lazy-sharp/README.md

 ### Remote invocation

-⚠️It is important that the service account running this function has right permissions.
+⚠️ It is important that the service account running this function has right permissions.
 The account running your firebase functions will usually be **App Engine default service account**.
 You must make sure that this account has a `iam.serviceAccounts.signBlob` permission on.

 To add this permission You can enable a role: `Cloud Functions Service Agent` in your IAM settings, on the App Engine default service account.